ydsingh/alexa/feature-demos/skill-demo-proactive-events/README.md

 # Alexa Proactive Events API

 The [Proactive Events API](https://developer.amazon.com/docs/smapi/proactive-events-api.html) allows you to send notifications to users of your skill.
 When your skill successfully sends a notification to a user’s Alexa device, the user hears a chime sound that indicates a notification has arrived.
-The use can then say, “alexa, read my notifications” and hear the details.
+The user can then say, “Alexa, read my notifications” and hear the details.

 This feature demo shows you how to set up a sample skill called Ping Me, and a script to generate notifications.